pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/StudentGuide.md

 ### **Step 2**: Record information from the welcome email and login

 - During the provisioning of your account, you will receive two welcome email message. ***Note: You must wait for the 2nd email shown below***, as it contains information about the ***Traditional Account***, which is required for this workshop.
-If the second email does not appear withing 30 minutes, please check your Junk or Promotions email folders (based on your email provider).
+If the second email does not appear within 30 minutes, please check your Junk or Promotions email folders (based on your email provider).

 ![](images/studentguide/Picture199.png)